What is a MiniTri?

 How it Works

 MiniTri’s do not have set course distances by age group, rather when registering your child, you select the desired course distance by course color (see options below).
 We’ve shortened the swim, bike and run courses, and have added a Buddy Division for our younger racers.
-Are your kidz riding balance bikes, 3-wheels, 4-wheels and use swim aids?
+Are your kidz riding big wheels, balance bikes, 3-wheels, 4-wheels and use swim aids?
 No problem…they can race too!